galister/wlx-overlay-s/src/backend/wayvr/README.md

 - Due to unknown circumstances, dma-buf textures may display various graphical glitches due to invalid dma-buf tiling modifier.
 Please report your GPU model when filing an issue.
 Alternatively, you can run wlx-overlay-s with `LIBGL_ALWAYS_SOFTWARE=1` to mitigate that (only the Smithay compositor will run in software renderer mode, wlx will still be accelerated).

-- Potential data race in the rendering pipeline - A texture could be displayed during the clear-and-blit process in the compositor, causing minor artifacts (no fence sync support yet).
+- ~~Potential data race in the rendering pipeline - A texture could be displayed during the clear-and-blit process in the compositor, causing minor artifacts (no fence sync support yet).~~ happens on all overlays on a simulated Monado driver

 - Even though some applications support Wayland, some still check for the `DISPLAY` environment variable and an available X11 server, throwing an error.
 This can be fixed by running `cage`.